List of NCAA Division II institutions

-There are 303 American, Canadian, and Puerto Rican colleges and universities classified as Division II for NCAA competition.
-During the 2022–23 academic year, seven schools are in the process of reclassifying to Division II.
+There are 300 American, Canadian, and Puerto Rican colleges and universities classified as Division II for NCAA competition during the 2025–26 academic year, including nine schools that are in the process of reclassifying to Division II.
 Forty-four of the 50 U.S. states, plus the District of Columbia, the commonwealth of Puerto Rico, and the Canadian province of British Columbia are represented.
 Arizona, Louisiana, Maine, Nevada, Rhode Island, and Wyoming do not currently have D-II institutions.

+NCAA Division II is the smallest division in the NCAA by school count.